srss-pocs/create-services-using-terraform-on-localstack/README.md

 run terrafrom -version command to check terrafrom installation

-Make sure docker service is up
+Make sure docker service is up & > docker-compose up

 Lets create a s3 bucket using terraform on localstack